 - teeth discoloration

-The longer plaque remains on your teeth or between your teeth, the harder it is to remove yourself.
+The longer plaque remains on your teeth or between your teeth, the harder it is to remove.
 Hard plaque that you can’t remove at home is called tartar.
 Only a dentist or a dental hygienist can remove tarter.